vasilis-stylianou/vasilis-stylianou.github.io/_posts/2018-07-15-expenditures.md

-One can convince oneself that some columns are redundant since either their info is captured by other more informative columns or they don't contain any info at all.
+Repeating this exploration with other files as well, we come to the conclusion that some columns are redundant since either their info is captured by other more informative columns or they don't contain any info at all.
+To be more concrete:

 ```python